olmeca/kvc/README.md

 ### How secure is it?
 `kvc` stores your secrets in encrypted form ([TwoFish](https://en.wikipedia.org/wiki/Twofish)) into a file called `.kvs` in your home directory.
-You can protect access to your secrets by setting a password with this command:
+You can protect access to `kvs` by setting a password with this command:
 ```
 kvc kvcpass
 ```